YM-Xiu/AR-VIM/README.md

 └── dataset.py
 ```

 Then you can load the videos as well as their ID and other informaiton such as attack format and attack purpose.
+A usage example is shown below:

 <pre><code>
 from ARVIM.dataset import ARVIMDataset